microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/true_positive.jpg" width="500"><br/>

-Anything left in this folder will be considered a false positive and removed from your results in subsequent steps<, so the next task is to <i>delete all the images in this folder that have bounding boxes on actual objects of interest</i>.
+Anything left in this folder will be considered a false positive and removed from your results in subsequent steps, so the next task is to <i>delete all the images in this folder that have bounding boxes on actual objects of interest</i>.

-Note that it&rsquo;s common to have a false positive in an image that also has an animal in it; you can safely leave these in the folder, because these scripts operate on individual <i>detections</i>, not <i>images</i>.
-So this image is safe to leave in place, and you&rsquo;ll be telling the script that the box is a false positive, but you <i>won&rsquo;t</i> be telling it that the deer is a false positive:
+Note that it&rsquo;s common to have a false positive in an image that also has an animal in it; you can safely leave these in the folder (telling the scripts that this is indeed a false positive), because these scripts operate on individual <i>detections</i>, not <i>images</i>.
+So the following image is safe to leave in place, and you&rsquo;ll be telling the script that the box is a false positive, but you <i>won&rsquo;t</i> be telling it that the deer is a false positive:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/mixed_positive.jpg" width="500"><br/>